getsentry/sentry-sdk-dev-tools/README.md

    Copy your Sentry envelope data and paste it into the text area

 4. **Format and view:**
-   Click "Format Envelope" to see the beautified output
+   Click "Format" to see the beautified output

 ## Example Usage